utdata/rwdir/docs/05-transform.md

 ### Filter your turn

-Create new code blocks and filter for the following:
+Create new code blocks and filter for each of the following:

 - Wells with a proposed use of Irrigation.
 - Wells at least 1000 feet deep.